qdrant/landing_page/qdrant-landing/content/articles/hf-spaces-demo.md

 but Qdrant listens on ports 6333 and 6334 by default.
-Therefore, you need to connect Qdrant Cloud on port 443, which is configured as an additional port to the defaults in the cloud offering to overcome limitations of various services.
+Therefore, you need to connect Qdrant Cloud on port 443, which is configured as an additional port to the defaults in the cloud offering to overcome such limitations of various services.
-You can see the example in []`app.py`](https://github.com/qdrant/hf-spaces-demo/blob/master/app.py#L9).
+You can see the example in [`app.py`](https://github.com/qdrant/hf-spaces-demo/blob/master/app.py#L9).

 Before pushing our code to Huggingface Spaces repository, we need to set credentials as secrets in the space settings.
 Think of secrets like environment variables for the space app,